MaciejGarncarski/coin-control/README.md

 CoinControl is a budget tracking app designed to help users monitor their income and expenses.
 It addresses the common problem of lacking control over personal finances by providing tools for effective money management.

+I have created this app mostly for myself, but feel free to use it :P

 ## Live deployment

 This app is hosted on my VPS.